Adam Etches

-Adam Etches (born 26 January 1991) is a retired British professional boxer who fought at middleweight.
+Adam Etches (born 26 January 1991) is an English former professional boxer who fought at middleweight.

-Starting out and amateur career
+Kickboxing and amateur career

 Etches started out as a kickboxer and won various titles and trophies but decided to take up boxing as it was a more viable career option for him.

 Etches quickly progressed in the unpaid side of the sport and reached the semi-finals of the 2009 Novice Amateur Boxing Association Championships.
 However, when he was defeated he was asked by Hatton Promotions Head of Boxing Richard Poxon to turn professional.

 Professional career

-Etches vs. Walsh
+Early career

 Etches made his professional debut at the De Vere Whites Hotel in Bolton and stopped Lester Walsh in two rounds.

 He added another four names to his perfect record and hoped that promoter Ricky Hatton would reward him with his first title opportunity in 2012.